gregoryloden/run/README.txt

 	move	[x][y]

-as whitespace is needed to separate arguments.
-Here, the interpreter would interpret the two numbers as one bigger number.
+as whitespace is needed to separate arguments (so 53 4 is different than 534).
+In commands, when writing a number, only the digits (and possibly negative sign before the digits) are taken into account, so these two commands,

+	move	1000	234
+	move	1,000	2jrgfsd3j.4

+will perform the same action (move the mouse to x-1000, y-234).
+ You can also move the mouse scroll wheel in these different ways:

+	scroll	up
+	scroll	down
+	scroll	up	[number]
+	scroll	down	[number]

+ The scroll command will execute one scroll "click" in the given direction, or [number] "clicks" if a number is provided.
  Run also supports pausing for certain periods of time.
 The command

 	pause	[t]